23 Best Employee Rewards Programs Providers of 2026

 Flexibility and customization, reporting and analytics, and peer-to-peer engagement are the criteria we use to evaluate the best reward system for employees.

-Recent data supports this idea: Recognition from co-workers is 35.7% more likely to positively impact financial results than recognition only from managers.
+- Peer-to-peer engagement: Recent data shows that recognition from co-workers is 35.7% more likely to positively impact financial results than recognition only from managers.
 For that reason, we looked at features like milestone celebrations, kudos, shoutouts, and, really importantly, how easy they were to use.

 The people behind this guide bring decades of HR, technology, and editorial experience.